dinhhung2512/Archon/README.md

 - `minerOfflineWarnings` *`Boolean`*
   - Optional.
 Default = true
   - If enabled, Archon will check every 5 minutes for miners that haven't sent an update in more than **half of** `minerUpdateTimeout` seconds (Default = 1800 seconds or 30 minutes) and show a warning in the console and write a warning to the log file if logging is enabled.
+- `timeout` *`Unsigned 8-bit Integer`*
+  - Optional.
+Default = 5 seconds.
+  - Override the default timeout duration for all chains, which will apply to getting mining info requests and deadline submission requests.
+This is how long Archon will wait for a response after sending a request - if no response is received within this time then Archon will resend the request.
+For deadline submissions Archon will only retry up to a default of 5 times.
+You can change this setting using the `submitAttempts` configuration setting (per chain or global).
+- `submitAttempts` *`Unsigned 8-bit Integer`*
+  - Optional.
+Default = 5 attempts.
+  - Override the default maximum amount of times that Archon will attempt to submit a deadline before giving up.

 ## Sample configuration file
 Archon will look in the working directory (usually the same location as the executable) for `archon.yaml`.